Mehiedi/Mehiedi/README.md

 - 💬 Ask me about : Whatever you want😴
 - ⚡ Fun fact: Gossiping with friends , Cha & Bugs!
 - 📫 Contact Me: mehieedi@gmail.com or call me: +8801608428111

+## "Success is not a destiny,It's a journey!"